Fuma1322/ClicinEase/README.md

 ## Licensing

-This project is licensed under the MIT License.
+This project is licensed under the Gorvenment of Lesotho License.
 See the [LICENSE](LICENSE) file for more information.

 ---